streamlit/docs/content/library/advanced-features/app-testing/examples.md

 #### Login page test file

-These tests closely follows the apps specifications above.
+These tests closely follow the app's specifications above.
 In each test, a dummy secret is set before running the app and proceeding with further simulations and checks.

 ```python
 from streamlit.testing.v1 import AppTest